snazrul1/PyRevolution/README.md

 Python can be a lot of fun and there are a bunch of brain teasers to solve if you are up for the challenge!

 ##More
 Stay tuned for more libraries and tutorials!
-Dont forget to follow us on [YouTube](https://www.youtube.com/c/Pyrevolution?sub_confirmation=1)!!!
+Dont forget to follow us on [YouTube](https://www.youtube.com/c/Pyrevolution?sub_confirmation=1) and [Facebook](https://www.facebook.com/pyrevolution1/)!!!

 ##Author
 Syed Sadat Nazrul